Nathansbud/Jeopardizer/README.md

 ## Custom Games

 By default, Jeopardizer pulls a provided J-Archive game.
 However, custom games can be defined as JSON files, and loaded in during game setup by the host.
 A [base template](./media/custom.json) is provided.
-Rounds can have any number of categories, and categories can have any number of questions, and round board size will always be `# Categories * Max(# Questions)` for consistency.
+Rounds can have any number of categories, categories can have any number of questions, and round board size will always be `# Categories * Max(# Questions)` for consistency.

 Question values can either be defined via a round multiplier (e.g. 2 for Double Jeopardy scoring), or on questions themselves.
 Daily doubles can either be assigned to specific questions, or a specific number can be designed per round which will be randomly assigned to (non-null) questions on the board.